bsg-idea/bsg_sky130_designs/rtl2gds_testsuite/README.md

 4) Run the flow
 >./flow.tcl -design <design_name>

+[OpenLane](https://github.com/The-OpenROAD-Project/OpenLane) is the open-source RTL to GDS flow that wraps together a number of open-source tools across the different stages of the flow to make open-source RTL to GDS possible.
+[BSG fakeram generator](https://github.com/bespoke-silicon-group/bsg_fakeram) is the tool used to generate fake placeholders for SRAMs so that designs can be put through the flow even when the SRAM configurations required by them are not yet available.

-If you just want to setup openLane or the bsgfakeram generator individually then you can do so using 'make openlane' and 'make bsg_fakeram' respectively.
+If you just want to setup openLane or the bsgfakeram generator individually, then you can do so using 'make openlane' and 'make bsg_fakeram' respectively.